The City has strenuously avoided asking for “alienation” approval from the NYS legislature. East River Park Action insists.

 The city is supposed to ask the state legislature before using parkland for any other purpose—even temporarily.
 New York City did not request this “alienation” for the five-year flood control project that would raze the 82-year old 1.2 mile long park, then rebuild it eight feet higher.

-That’s why East River Park Action along with 20 other community organizations and 100 individuals filed a lawsuit demanding alienation legislation from the state last year.
+That’s why East River Park Action .along with 15 other community organizations and nearly 90 individuals filed a lawsuit demanding alienation legislation from the state last year.
 The suit was rejected in State Supreme Court.

 No. The Park Won’t Drown